crweiner/hacktoberfest-swag-list/README.md

 #### **Crio**

-- **Swag**: Crio bag of goodies and up to 50% scholarship
+- **Swag**: Crio bag of goodies, t-shirt, and up to 50% scholarship
 - **Requirements**: Top 50 performers
 - **How to sign up**: Fill out the form [here](https://crio.do/IBelieveInDoing/October/).
 - **Notes**: For more details, visit the dedicated [Hacktoberfest page](https://crio.do/IBelieveInDoing/October/) to get involved.
-Only eligible contributors residing in India will be shipped stickers and those making top 50 contributors will be shipped exclusive goodies.
+Only eligible contributors residing in India will be shipped stickers and those making top 50 contributors will be shipped exclusive goodies, including a t-shirt.

 ### D